triestpa/Police-Analysis-Python/README.md

 ## The Data

-In the United States, there are, on average, more than 50,000 traffic stops every day.
+In the United States there are more than 50,000 traffic stops on a typical day.
 The potential number of data points for each stop is huge, from the demographics (age, race, gender) of the driver, to the location, time of day, stop reason, stop outcome, car model, and much more.
-Unfortunately, not every state makes this data available, and those that do often have different standards for what information is recorded.
+Unfortunately, not every state makes this data available, and those that do often have different standards for which information is reported.
 Different counties and districts within each state can also be inconstant in how each traffic stop is recorded.
 The [research team at Stanford](https://openpolicing.stanford.edu/) has managed to gather traffic-stop data from twenty states, and has worked to regularize the reporting standards for 11 fields.

 - Stop Date
 - Stop Time